 diff tsconfig.json tsconfig.build.json

-cat .github/workflows/*.yml | grep -A 3 env
+grep -A 3 "env" .github/workflows/*.yml

-Hand the strict tsconfig to Composer:
+Hand the strict config to Composer:

 We use tsconfig.build.json (strict mode) for production.
-Re-check your changes under that config and fix any new errors.
+Re-check your

 - Local

-- On a clean machine,
+- On a clean checkout,

 If it still fails

-- Reduce to the smallest broken thing: one import or one type error.
+- Reduce to the smallest broken thing: one import, or one type error.

 Prevention